Amit Mehta

 Amit Priyavadan Mehta (born 1971) is an American lawyer and jurist who serves as a United States district judge of the U.S. District Court for the District of Columbia.
 He was appointed in 2014 by President Barack Obama.
 In 2021, Mehta became a judge on the United States Foreign Intelligence Surveillance Court.

 Mehta presided over cases related to attack on the United States Capitol on January 6, 2021, and the Google antitrust case.
 In 2022, he rejected efforts by Donald Trump to dismiss lawsuits accusing the former President of legal responsibility in the attacks.

 Early life and education

 Mehta was born in 1971 in Patan, Gujarat, India.
-At the age of one, Mehta immigrated with his parents, Priyavadan and Ragini Mehta, to the United States.
+At the age of one, Mehta emigrated with his parents, Priyavadan and Ragini Mehta, to the United States.
 His mother worked as a laboratory technician, while his father worked as an engineer.
 Mehta was raised in Reisterstown, Maryland, a suburb of Baltimore.
 He graduated from Franklin High School in 1989.

 Mehta graduated from Georgetown University in 1993 with a Bachelor of Arts degree in economics, graduating Phi Beta Kappa.
 From 1993 to 1994, Mehta worked as a paralegal at the law firm Patton Boggs (now Squire Patton Boggs).
 He then attended the University of Virginia School of Law, where he was an editor of the Virginia Journal of Social Policy & the Law.
 He graduated in 1997 with a Juris Doctor and Order of the Coif honors.